Updated: March 17, 2026

 Sources: Statistics Portugal, Eurostat, Global Property Guide, Confidencial Imobiliário, and Santander

 Based on the indicators above, we can see that Portugal’s property market is stable and showing signs of sustainable growth.
+Plus, if you are asking yourself, can foreigners buy property in Portugal?
+You’ll be pleased to know that you’ll face no restrictions.
 Below, we unpack some of these factors in more detail.

 Current price dynamics and growth rates